 Although course descriptions for workforce continuing education courses are not provided in this publication, examples of the types of courses that are offered are listed.
 Course descriptions are furnished upon request.
 Descriptions for classes currently open for registration are listed in the interactive online schedule.
 Courses may be offered to meet expressed needs of the community when evidence of these needs is presented to the college.

 FEES

-A registration fee is charged for Community Service and Occupational Workforce Continuing Education courses, effective July 1, 2013:
+Registration fees are required for Community Service and Occupational Extension Workforce Continuing Education courses (as of July 1, 2013), as follows:

-Number of Hours Registration Fee

-1-24 \$70

-25-50 \$125

-51+ \$180
+1-24 hours \$70 25-50 hours \$125 51+ hours \$180